hazelcast/hazelcast-python-client/docs/configuration.rst

 SSL Configuration
 -----------------

-SSL/TLS can be configured using :class:`~hazelcast.config.SSLConfig` by providing a CA certificate for the server's certificate.
+SSL/TLS can be configured using :class:`~hazelcast.config.SSLConfig` to allow encrypted socket level communication between Hazelcast members and Hazelcast Python Client.
+Please note that, Hazelcast members should be started with SSL enabled to use this feature.

+To use SSL to authenticate the Hazelcast members, SSL should be enabled on the client side.
+Client should also provide a CA file in the PEM format that includes the certificates offered by Hazelcast members during the handshake.
+You should provide the absolute path of your CA file to the cafile option.

 .. code-block:: python

     config.network_config.ssl_config.enabled = True
     config.network_config.ssl_config.cafile = "server.pem"

-SSL/TLS with mutual authentication can also be configured using :class:`~hazelcast.config.SSLConfig` by providing a CA certificate for the server's certificate, a client certificate and a private key for the client certificate.
+SSL/TLS with mutual authentication can also be configured using :class:`~hazelcast.config.SSLConfig` to allow Hazelcast members to authenticate Hazelcast Python Client.
+To do this, you should also provide a certificate file that will be offered to Hazelcast members during the handshake.
+This certificate file may contain the private key or private key may be provided as a separate file.
+If your private key is encrypted, you should also specify the password of it.
-Please note that there should be a CA certificate for client's certificate on the server side.
+Please note that, certfile and keyfile options should point to the absolute path of these files.

 .. code-block:: python